Effects of Gambling Addiction

 Individuals deep in gambling addiction often struggle to balance work and gambling habits.
 Although employment provides the income they want to gamble with, the obsession with gambling can overtake an addict’s ability to perform at work.

-According to the National Research Council Committee on the Social and Economic Impact of Pathological Gambling, employers with manual labor jobs are at higher risk of developing gambling disorder and making dangerous mistakes.
+According to the National Research Council Committee on the Social and Economic Impact of Pathological Gambling, employers with manual labor jobs are at higher risk of developing gambling disorders and making dangerous mistakes.

 Common employment issues of gambling addiction include: